Harry De Vere

 Harry De Vere (February 1, 1870, New York City – October 10, 1923, Los Angeles) was an American silent film actor.
+His wife was a frolics stock performer, Della De Vere.
 He was signed by the Thanhouser Company based in New Rochelle, New York in 1914 and starred in about 70 films until his death in 1923, aged 53.
 He starred with William Garwood in films such as The Lost Sermon (1914).
+He also worked as business manager for the Marguerite Fields acting company, and for touring productions.